DataLabTechTV/datalabtechtv.github.io/content/posts/labstore-part-3-benchmarking/index.md

 ### Benchmarking with Warp

 Benchmarking was implemented using [warp](https://github.com/minio/warp), by MinIO, and results analyzed using [DuckDB](https://duckdb.org/), with everything orchestrated using [just](https://just.systems/).
 We created a top-level project under `benchmark/` inside our [LabStore](https://github.com/IllumiKnowLabs/labstore) monorepo (see the `release/backend/v0.1.0` branch, if unreleased).
+All infrastructure was deployed on a remote Docker host running inside a Proxmox VM with 2 vCPUs, 10 GiB of RAM, and 1 Gbps Ethernet.

 #### Just Commands